bvhadra/REACT-JavaScript-Recipe-Search-App/README.md

 <li>Version Control: Using Git for version control and GitHub for code hosting and collaboration.</li>
 </ul>

+<h3>By working on the Recipe Finder App, I have demonstrated proficiency in React, efficient API integration, responsive web design, and user-centric design.
+This project showcases my ability to create a dynamic, interactive application that effectively fetches and displays data from multiple APIs.
+It highlights my technical capabilities, attention to performance optimization, and commitment to delivering high-quality, user-friendly experiences.</h3>

 <h2><u>Deployment</u></h2>

 <h3>The app is deployed on Netlify.
-You can view the live version here: <a href="https://react-javascript-recipe-search.netlify.app" target="_blank">https://react-javascript-recipe-search.netlify.app</a></h3>
+You can view the live version here:</h3>
+<span align="center"><h2><a href="https://react-javascript-recipe-search.netlify.app" target="_blank">https://react-javascript-recipe-search.netlify.app</a></h2></span>

 </h3>
 <p>
 <p>